woctezuma/DiscordScraper/README.md

 This repository contains Python code to scrape all the users in a specific server's channel.

 > [!Caution]
-> Using selfbots is against Discord's TOS, **use this project at your own risk**.
+> Using selfbots is against Discord's Terms of Service, **use this project at your own risk**!

 ## Features

-- Scrape nickname, handle, bio, picture for every user, then save the results to a `txt` file.
+- Scrape nickname, handle, bio, picture for every user, then save the results to a `TXT` file.
-- Specify which guild (server) and which channel to scrape from in a JSON config file.
+- Specify which guild (server) and which channel to scrape from in a `JSON` config file.

 ## Installation